Mental Health Commission

 The Report provided an update on progress made since the launch of the YPPA, to support the mental health and wellbeing of young people aged 12 to 24 years.

-Extensive stakeholder engagement was undertaken to develop the Report.
-We partnered with the Youth Mental Health Sub Network and the Youth Affairs Council of Western Australia (YACWA) to help ensure young people had different ways they could choose to be represented, engaged, and involved.
+We partnered with the Youth Mental Health Sub Network and the YACWA to help ensure young people had different ways they could choose to be represented, engaged, and involved.

 Our Future, Our Priorities: Young People’s Priorities for Action 2021 Implementation Update highlights some key YPPA initiatives identified by young people.
 It also includes contact details of services young people, families and carers can access to seek free support.